-The 72 turbines will generate 150 megawatts enough to power 50,000 to 60,000 homes.
+The 72 turbines generate 150 megawatts enough to power 50,000 to 60,000 homes.
 Cadillac-based Wolverine Power Cooperative is the power purchaser.